Description

 'Volatility is a statistical measure of the dispersion of returns for a given security or market index.
 Volatility can either be measured by using the standard deviation or variance between returns from that same security or market index.
 Commonly, the higher the volatility, the riskier the security.
 In the securities markets, volatility is often associated with big swings in either direction.
 For example, when the stock market rises and falls more than one percent over a sustained period of time, it is called a 'volatile' market.'

-• The historical 30 days volatility over 5 years of Crypto & Leveraged Top 2 Strategy is 58.4%, which is smaller, thus better compared to the benchmark BTC-USD (68.2%) in the same period.
+• Looking at the historical 30 days volatility of 58.3% in the last 5 years of Crypto & Leveraged Top 2 Strategy, we see it is relatively smaller, thus better in comparison to the benchmark BTC-USD (68.3%)

 DownVol: